johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

 ## Features
-- Color themes and layout components aligned with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/)
+- Themes (school colors, font style) aligned with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/)
-- Built on the `beamerposter` class
+- Built on the `beamerposter` class and fully customizable.
-- Modular structure for easy editing and customization (e.g., departments, conferences, personal use)
 - Simple setup (compatible with Overleaf and local LaTeX editors)

 ---